2012 Hypo-Meeting

-The 38th edition of the annual Hypo-Meeting took place on May 26 and May 27, 2012 in Götzis, Austria.
+The 38th edition of the annual Hypo-Meeting took place on 26 and 27 May 2012 in Götzis, Austria.
 The track and field competition, featuring a men's decathlon and a women's heptathlon event was part of the 2012 IAAF World Combined Events Challenge.
 Hans van Alphen and Jessica Ennis led the men's and women's competition, respectively, after the first day.
 Ennis (6906 points) and van Alphen (8516 points) were the winners of the events overall.
 Ennis' score was a British record.